The trout fishing at Convict Lake can be almost as good as its stunning scenery surrounding it.

 There are restaurants at the lake, so if you aren’t in the mood to eat your catch, give them a try.

 Enjoy your time at this scenic lake, and be sure to explore the surrounding areas.
-Hike up the upper Convict Creek for native brookies, hike down the outlet, and you’ll eventually end up at another lake altogether.
+Hike up the upper Convict Creek for wild brookies, hike down the outlet, and you’ll eventually end up at another lake altogether.

 It’s an area that almost demands exploration.
 Just don’t forget the fishing rod.